Thursday, 12 June 2008

 Another business model goes plop

-Link your radio to a retailer to create a “buy what you’re hearing now” button for music.
+Link your radio to a retailer to create a “buy what you’re hearing now†button for music.
 Sound like a plan?
 Didn’t succeed in the U.K.

-Radio group Unique will close down its instant music purchasing initiative [“Cliq”], blaming the slow take up of DAB for the decision, the F[inancial] T[imes] reports today.
+Radio group Unique will close down its instant music purchasing initiative [“Cliqâ€], blaming the slow take up of DAB for the decision, the F[inancial] T[imes] reports today.It appears that Cliq was shuttered due to low levels of business; while the company reported an “operating profit†last year, those figures didn’t reflect debt expenses or recovery of startup costs.

 ...Cliq [...has] been touted as the showpiece for the commercial potential of interactive radio.
 Cliq allowed DAB listeners to acquire a song as they heard it.
 It was launched two years ago, with the service embedded in standalone DAB[1] radios... and also ran as a Java applet on mobile phones. - The Register